BWeeks101/C4/readme.md

 6. Be able to adjust the challenge of the game by altering time limits for each turn to further refine challenge and the game experience.

-7. As a User, I want to be able to use the site effectively on mobile devices, tablets, laptops, and desktops so that I am not limited to playing in a single location or with a single device.
+7. Be able to use the site effectively on mobile devices, tablets, laptops, and desktops so that I am not limited to playing in a single location or with a single device.

-8. As a User, I want to be able to review the rules of the game so that I can learn how to play.
+8. Be able to review the rules of the game so that I can learn how to play.

 #### Returning User Goals